 Investing via REITs and REIFs has several pros:

-• REITs and REIFs provide smaller investors convenient access to large, professional-grade real estate properties, like office towers, shopping malls, hotels etc.
+- REITs and REIFs provide smaller investors with convenient access to large, professional-grade real estate properties, like office towers, shopping malls, hotels, etc.

 Investing via REITs and REIFs has several cons:

-• The REIT and REIF management fees are pretty hefty regardless of the performance of REIT or REIF, thus reducing the investors’ net returns.
+- The REIT and REIF management fees are pretty hefty regardless of the REIT or REIF’s performance, thus reducing the investors’ net returns.

 Still, REITs and REIFs can be excellent ways to add income and growth to investors’ real estate portfolios.